Primary Navigation Mobile

 What power options are there?

-Following its 2023 update, the Tesla Model 3 comes in two flavours: the entry-level Rear Wheel Drive and the Long Range model, both with faster performance creds and longer trips between recharges.
+The Tesla Model 3 comes in three flavours: the entry-level Rear Wheel Drive and the Long Range model both come with faster performance creds and longer trips between recharges, while the Performance offers a sub 3.0 second 0-62mph time.
 The entry-level Model 3 Real Wheel Drive is faster than most hot hatchbacks, accelerating from 0-60mph in 5.8 seconds, while the Long Range reduces that to 4.2 seconds.
+The Performance’s time is enough to make you feel sick.

 Very quickly you adapt to it and learn to drive it gently (the car’s ‘Chill mode’ helps with that) in just about any situation, reserving its awesome thrust for difficult overtaking moves.
 That performance really is something you keep in reserve, making the daily drive an extremely effortless experience.